 There are no trick questions.
 You can thus trust all questions, also when they seem too easy.

 Since the difficulty of all questions is adapted to your own knowledge level, there will be less questions that you can easily answer, but also less questions that you are completely unfamiliar with.
 This may result in a feeling that the adaptive Progress Test contains difficult questions, as they ask for the maximum of your knowledge.
 This feeling shouldn’t be a reason to worry.

 In general, the following applies: make decisions and try not to “search” too much.

 If you can’t finish your Progress Test in time, it is possible that you think too complicated about the questions.

 After reading the question, cover the answers and think of an answer yourself.
 Does your answer correspond to one of the answer options?
 Then this is most probably the correct one (forward reasoning).

 If you think that 135 questions is too much, try to dissect the Progress Test into four blocks and take a short break in between.
 In this way, your brain will have a rest frequently and this allows you to work with short attention spans.
 Start your short break with relaxation exercise, treat yourself with some food and/or drinks and use the bathroom.
 Continue with the Progresst Test after approximately 5 minutes until you’ve reached the end of the next block.

 Try not to hurry through the test and don’t compare yourself to others who might need less or more time.

 After the Progress Test

 After completing the Progress Test, you are able to see your (preliminary) score.
 This will give you insight in which questions you answered correctly, and which you didn’t.
 You can see your score per category, per discipline or just in the order of the Progress Test.
 The questions are not visible, but a short description per question will be provided.
-If you wish you submit a comment with a certain question, you may do this during the test in TestVision or on the iVTG website.
+If you wish you submit a comment with a certain question, you may do this during the official review of the test in TestVision.